 Officers are on duty 24/7.
 If no officer is on station, please call 812-649-2286 and ask for the officer on duty to meet you.

-Rockport Police Department takes applications all year long to establish a potential hiring pool.
+Rockport Police Department takes applications on a continuous basis to establish a potential hiring pool.

 No applicant or employee shall be discriminated against, or favored, with respect to hire, tenure, terms, conditions, or privileges of employment, or any matter directly or indirectly related to employment because of race, color, sex religion, national origin, or ancestry.
 Each applicant and employee will be limited only by his own abilities and qualifications, and the Department will endeavor to select, hire, and maintain its employ only the best qualified persons available for any particular position.

 All police employees shall be appointed to the Department:

 A. By the Chief of Police with the approval of the Board.

 B. Only after satisfactory completion of the selection and training procedures prescribed by the Chief of Police and Board.